Trump says US 'working hard' on Puerto Rico disaster response

+- Trump's relatively muted reaction to Maria has drawn comparisons to his responses to Hurricanes Harvey and Irma

-(CNN)President Donald Trump vowed Tuesday that federal assistance is on its way to Puerto Rico, a day after he commented for the first time in days about the devastation caused by Hurricane Maria since it made landfall on the US territory.
+Washington (CNN)President Donald Trump vowed Tuesday that federal assistance is on its way to Puerto Rico, a day after he broke his recent silence about the devastation caused by Hurricane Maria since it made landfall on the US territory.

+Trump also announced that he would visit Puerto Rico next Tuesday, saying it was the earliest he could reach the battered island.

 "Thank you to Carmen Yulín Cruz, the Mayor of San Juan, for your kind words on FEMA etc. We are working hard.
 Much food and water there/on way," he wrote on Twitter Tuesday morning, moments after Yulín Cruz appeared on CNN's "New Day."